Staff / Management Recruitment

 Conducting Equitable and Inclusive Searches

 CSUF is committed to the recruitment, hiring and retention of a diverse workforce – including faculty, administrators, and staff.
-Effective immediately, all search committee members participating in staff and MPP searches are to complete a 90-minute diversity education session on equitable and inclusive search practices.
+Effective immediately, all search committee members participating in faculty, staff, or MPP searches are to complete a 90-minute diversity education session on equitable and inclusive search practices.
 Individuals serving on a search committee will have to attend a session once every two years.

 View training dates and FAQs.

 When a department has an opening for a staff / MPP position (excluding Emergency Hire, Special Consultant, Casual Worker, and Retired Annuitant), the process begins by opening a position description and job requisition using CSUF's Common Human Resources System (CHRS).

 Departments may hire eligible individuals on an emergency basis for a short-term based on the respective collective bargaining agreement where position shall not require posting.
 If the position is required long-term, a recruitment shall be initiated.

 A retiree who works on a temporary, project-based assignment that is limited to 960 hours per fiscal year.
 Per PERPA, CSU employees are required to wait 180 days from the retirement date before returning to work.

 Special Consultants are hired to perform special assignments of a temporary nature, based on a particular knowledge, ability or expertise.
 Assignments are paid on a daily rate.